vi/numdenom/README.md

 ## Limitations

+* Data is assumed to be not big enough.
+All rows are iterated every time you click on some setting on the page, so the more data you have, the bigger and slower would the resulting html be.
+Megabyte-sized files do work reasonably well though.
 * Data are assumed to be reasonable, e.g. filter values should not be literally `_COL` or `*`.
 Quotation marks or commas can lead to problems with CSV round-trip.
 * Missing value numbers are turned into `0`s.
 * Additional command line arguments (table title and description file) are assumed to be trusted.
-You can include HTML there.
+You can include raw HTML there.
+* In `_DIST` mode it would be a mess if you select multiple `_DIST` filters and their values do intersect.

 ## Building and running.